MissStrong/ICS2O_Quad_4_2020-2021/Notes/11 - Custom Variables in Processing.md

 function draw() {
   ellipse(coordinate, coordinate, 20, 20);
-  coordinate = coordinate + 10; // the value of the coordinate increaes by 10
+  coordinate = coordinate + 10; // the value of the coordinate increases by 10
 }
 ```